sfloresk/genai-relax/README.md

 A GenAI serverless application example built with Amazon API Gateway, Amazon Lambda, Amazon DynamoDB and Amazon Bedrock.

-The solution has to main components:
+The solution has two main components:

 1. relaxing-ui: a simple web interface written in VueJS.